joinpursuit/Pursuit-Core-iOS/assessments/assessment-1.md

 **QD2.** Remove the outdated 9 train from ```seventhAvenueTrainsInThe90s```, again, in a subsequent operation and not by simply altering the initialization.
-Don

 ```swift
 var seventhAvenueTrainsInThe90s = [1:"red", 2:"red", 3:"red", 9:"red"]